hongbo-yao/MantleConductivityModels/README.md

 # MantleConductivityProfile
-A global mantle conductivity model derived from 8 years of Swarm satellite magnetic data
+A global mantle conductivity model derived from 8 years of Swarm satellite magnetic data.
+This work is a pre-research for the Macau Science Satellite-1 (MSS-1) mission (https://mss.must.edu.mo/).

 # Data source
 inverse_model_2years: using data from 26/11/2013 to 31/12/2015